 Throughout the term, students prepare for the corresponding AP exam offered in early May.
-Some colleges and universities may grant college credit to students who score a 3, 4 or 5 on the AP exam.
-See the Learning Options for Students section on page 18 for more information about AP exams, fees and credit transfers.
+See the Learning Options for Students section on page 17 for more information about AP exams, fees and credit transfers.

-AP Seminar is a foundational course engaging students in conversations exploring the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
+AP Seminar is a foundational course engaging students in conversations exploring the complexities of academic and realworld topics and issues by analyzing divergent perspectives.
 Using an inquiry framework, students read and analyze articles, research studies, and foundational, literary, and philosophical texts; listen to and view speeches, broadcasts, and personal accounts; and experience artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their perspectives in research-based essays, and design and deliver group and individual presentations.

-English Research - 543ENG (English 3) or 545ENG (English 4)

-Mathematics Research - 555CTE V&P Arts Research - 561CTE

-Social Studies Research - 553CTE Science Research - 557CTE

-Elective Research (such as World Languages) - 563CTE
+English Research - 543ENG (English 3) or 545ENG (English 4) Mathematics Research - 555CTE V&P Arts Research - 561CTE Social Studies Research - 553CTE Science Research - 557CTE Elective Research (such as World Languages) - 563CTE from above list) and CCRS (College & Career Readiness Seminar) credit

-AP Research
+11-12 Grade Levels: